istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 When a waypoint proxy is deployed, it is not used by any resource until you explicitly configure your resource to use it.
 You can label your resource such as namespace, service or pods with the `istio.io/use-waypoint` label to use a waypoint.
 We recommend to start with namespace waypoint proxy first.
-To enable a specific namespace such as the `default` namespace for a waypoint proxy, simply add the `--enroll-namespace` parameter to your `istioctl x waypoint apply` command, which labels the namespace with `istio.io/use-waypoint: waypoint` for you automatically:
+To enable a specific namespace such as the `default` namespace for a waypoint proxy, simply add the `--enroll-namespace` parameter to your `istioctl experimental waypoint apply` command, which labels the namespace with `istio.io/use-waypoint: waypoint` for you automatically:

 {{< text bash >}}
-$ istioctl x waypoint apply -n default --enroll-namespace waypoint default/waypoint applied namespace default labeled with "istio.io/use-waypoint: waypoint"
+$ istioctl experimental waypoint apply -n default --enroll-namespace waypoint default/waypoint applied namespace default labeled with "istio.io/use-waypoint: waypoint"
 {{< /text >}}